What Happens If Your Power of Attorney Refuses to Follow Your Wishes?

 How To Address The Issue

-If you are of sound mind, you have the right to cancel a POA at any time.
-This involves creating a written revocation document and notifying your agent, as well as any institutions (like banks or healthcare providers) that relied on the original POA.
+If you are of sound mind, you have the right to cancel a POA or attorney-in fact at any time.
+First, you create a written revocation document.
+Then, notify your agent, as well as any institutions (like banks or healthcare providers) that relied on the original POA.
 Once revoked, the agent no longer has legal authority to act on your behalf.

-If you are no longer mentally competent and your agent is not acting in your best interest, the situation becomes more complex.
+What if you are no longer mentally competent and your agent is not acting in your best interest?
+The situation becomes more complex.
 In this case, concerned family members or loved ones may need to petition a court for intervention.
-This could involve asking the court to remove the agent and appoint a guardian or conservator to take over decision-making responsibilities.
-Courts take these matters seriously, especially if there is evidence of neglect, abuse, or financial exploitation.
+This could involve asking the court to remove the attorney-in-fact and appoint a guardian or conservator.
+Such appointed persons take over decision-making responsibilities.
+Courts take these matters seriously.
+Especially if there is evidence of neglect, abuse, or financial exploitation.

 After revoking the POA, you can appoint a new, more trustworthy agent.
-It’s wise to choose someone who understands your values, communicates well, and is willing to follow your instructions carefully.
-You may also consider adding safeguards, such as requiring regular reporting or appointing co-agents who must agree on decisions.
+It’s wise to choose a new attorney-in-fact who understands your values, communicates well, and is willing to follow your instructions carefully.
+You may also consider adding safeguards.
+You can require regular reporting or appoint co-agents who must agree on decisions.

 Legal consequences for an agent who violates their duties can be significant.
-They may be required to repay stolen or misused funds, face civil lawsuits, or even criminal charges in cases of fraud or elder abuse.
+They may be required to repay stolen or misused funds.
+They might also face civil lawsuits, or even criminal charges in cases of fraud or elder abuse.
 Documentation—such as financial records, emails, or witness statements—can be critical in proving misconduct.

 Reduce Your Risk of POA Problems

-The most effective way to reduce the risk of problems with a POA is to have an experienced attorney create the POA documents to ensure they are legally sound and comprehensive.
-It’s important to be clear and detailed with your agent selecting someone who understands your values and your wishes.
+The most effective way to reduce the risk of problems with a POA is to have an experienced attorney create the POA documents.
+This ensures they are legally sound and comprehensive.
+It’s important to be clear and detailed with your agent too.
+Select someone who understands your values and your wishes.
 Discuss your wishes thoroughly with your chosen agent.

 A power of attorney is a powerful tool that relies heavily on trust.
 While there are legal remedies available if that trust is broken, you must act quickly and decisively.
 Thoroughness in creating your POA is key to protecting your interests and ensuring your wishes are respected.
 Creating POA’s as part of a thorough estate plan is what our law firm is founded upon.
 If you have a POA that needs to be reviewed or updated, or if you are ready to create an estate plan, give my office a call at (470)235-7868.